adsforce/docs/src/en/sdk-integrations/README.md

 ## SDK&ensp;Settings

-Advertisers access to Adsforce through SDK settings.
-When creating a App, Adsforce will automatically generate a new Dev Key and Track host.
-You need to copy the Android / iOS code to each code in App.
+Advertisers can access to Adsforce through SDK settings.
+When advertisers are creating an App, Adsforce will automatically generate  new Dev Key and Track host.
+You need to copy the Android / iOS code into App's project.